 When the abbey was destroyed by fire in 1744, the impressive complex that exists today was constructed in the Baroque style with Rococo elements.
 The primary fresco artists were the highly-aclaimed Johann Baptist Zimmermann and Johann Georg Üblherr.
 In 1900, the Ettal Abbey once more became a monastery under Benedictine rule.

 Beer lovers will find another reason to visit the village of Ettal - the Ettaler Klosterbiere (Ettal Brewery).
-In the 16th century, Benedictine monks carefully brewed beer using locally-grown malt and hops, and clear, pure water from the Bavian Alps.
+A brewery was established at the monastery in 1609 and Benedictine monks carefully brewed beer using locally-grown malt and hops, and clear, pure water from the Bavian Alps.

 For information about the village of Ettal such as directions, accomodations, and restaurants, type "ettal.de" into Google and take the translate option for the official Ettal website.
-The website also contains a lot of information about hiking and cycling paths, golf courses, and other summer and winter activities
+The site provides information on Ettal Abbey, Linderhof Palace and Park, Gertrude's Chapel Dickelschwaig (chapel built in 1694) and other sights nearby.

 Though not on the Romantic Road per se, the area of Southern Bavaria near the Ettal Abbey contain the German Alps, its foothills, and several lakes.
 It is beautiful country with plenty of opportunites for those who wish to see the area by car, bicycle, or on foot.
 There are several towns of interest for tourists.